btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 ## Wrap-up

-I personally like this structure:
+I personally like this structure.
+It mirrors the structure when using engines.

 ```
 ├── app